BloomTech-Labs/pt7-property-manager-fe/README.md

 🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

+1. Fork the repository at [https://github.com/Lambda-School-Labs/pt7-property-manager-fe](https://github.com/Lambda-School-Labs/pt7-property-manager-fe)
+2. CD into the pt7-property-manager-fe directory
+3.  *NPM install* to install dependencies
+4.  *NPM start* to fire up the app on your local server

 ## Other Scripts

 🚫replace these examples with your own